 The loveable rogue, the scoundrel with a heart of gold, and the villain turned hero entrench themselves in our psyche.
 Their unpredictable behavior keeps us glued to the screen, eagerly awaiting their next steps.

 Fans may not realize these favorite fictional antiheroes often fall under a complex character archetype made simple by the iconic tabletop game Dungeons & Dragons.
 Many of these beloved characters epitomize the D&D chaotic neutral character alignment.

-Dungeons and Dragons Character alignment types began as a rule of thumb for building characters to use in the iconic game.
-However, with the emergence of “nerd” culture, these tropes became engrained in our social awareness and are used everywhere in pop culture, from comics to movies to video games.
+Dungeons & Dragons Character alignment types began as a rule of thumb for building playable characters in the iconic game, but with the emergence of “nerd” culture, these tropes became engrained in our social awareness and seeped into every aspect of pop culture, from comics to movies to video games.

 What is Chaotic Neutral

 The chaotic neutral alignment rests in the center of the good/evil scale and at the far right of the lawful/chaotic scale.